Why Is My Aircon Beeping Randomly?

 Not every beep means something is wrong.
 A single command beep is harmless, but repeated beeps tied to flashing lights or interrupted cooling usually signal a warning state that needs diagnosis.

-The IR receiver on the indoor unit picks up infrared commands — from your remote, from someone else's remote in a neighbouring unit, or from reflections off glass surfaces.
-When a stray signal hits the receiver, the unit acknowledges it with a beep.
-In HDB flats and condos where multiple units share thin walls and open corridors, interference from adjacent remotes is more common than most homeowners expect.
-The unit is working exactly as designed; it just received a signal it was not supposed to.
+The IR receiver on the indoor unit acknowledges every signal it picks up: from your remote, from a neighbour's remote in a shared corridor, or from reflections off glass surfaces.
+Each stray signal triggers a single beep.
+In HDB and condo blocks, this kind of cross-talk is more common than most homeowners expect.

 - Beep events are short and isolated.